YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

   -p , --protect        Password to compress database into encrypted archive format.

   ex : python wa_kdbe.py qqqq yuvraj -p 1234

+  IMP : This process is enough in itself, if Java is installed then you don't need to run further scripts
+        Instructions below are standalone version of their specified workings.
 ```

 5. Run `view_extract.py with argument` : To 'Fluff' whatsapp.ab to whatsapp.tar and extract files.